Gobble Up These Fun and Festive Friendsgiving Table Ideas!

 Let me note that I can’t cook.
 No one who knows me and my non-cooking prowess want me to cook.
 So, one of two things happens for the meal.
 Either we order it from Whole Foods or, for the past few years, one of our friends makes the dinner.
 One more thing to be thankful for!

-Each year, I try and theme the table, considering how many people I’m hosting and how much clean-up on the backend I will have.
+Each year, I try and come up with table ideas so I can theme the table–also considering how many people I’m hosting and how much clean-up on the backend I will have.

 I also found synthetic fur table runners and only two placemats that matched.
 That’s ok.
 I knew I could add them at the table ends.
 Perfect for adding a touch of texture.